Q. I took an advanced level stats course, but it is not within the required time frame. Can an exception be granted for

 - For MEPN: Statistics must be completed within three years of the application deadline.

 - For the Master of Science program: Completion of an introductory college-level statistics course must be within five years of UCSF entry.
 A recent course is desirable.

-- For the MS-HAIL program: Completion of an introductory college-level statistics course must be within five years of UCSF entry.
+- For the MS-HAIL program: Completion of an introductory college-level statistics course must be within ten years of UCSF entry.
 A recent course is desirable.

 - For the PhD program: Completion of a statistics course must be within three years of UCSF entry.
 A recent course is desirable.